-Havana Electric Company announces emergency blackouts.
+The Electric Company of Havana announces emergency blackouts.

-"At this moment, the impacts are equitable across the country.
+"At this moment, the impacts are equitable throughout the country.
 And the entire system is interconnected.
 Therefore, the impacts depend on the 'impact strategy' that was in place before the system failure occurred," he concluded.

-The forecast for today at the national level
+The forecast for today at the national level.

-In addition, 17 MW were reported affected in Guantánamo due to the passage of the hurricane.
+Additionally, 17 MW were reported affected in Guantánamo due to the passage of the hurricane.

 At 7:00 a.m. today, the availability of the National Electric System (SEN) was 1,990 MW, while the demand reached 2,160 MW, resulting in a deficit of 220 MW.